Florida Memorial University Makes Crusade For Social Justice Official With Institute

 Jamarlin makes the case for why this is a multi-factor rebellion vs. just protests about George Floyd.
 He discusses the Democratic Party’s sneaky relationship with the police in cities and states under Dem control, and why Joe Biden is a cop and the Steve Jobs of mass incarceration.

-That year Hobbs worked with students to create the campus-based organization “Lions For Justice.”
-Then she found out Martin’s mother, Sybrina Fulton, was an alum of FMU.
+After Trayvon’s death, Hobbs worked with students to create the campus-based organization “Lions For Justice.”
+Then she found out that Martin’s mother, Sybrina Fulton, was an alum of FMU.
 The synergy seemed divine to her.

 “As we kept engaging with the Trayvon Martin Foundation around programming … that partnership here at the university became even closer, but for me I knew there was more that we could do,” Hobbs said.
 “It was within the years after that I began developing the idea for a social justice institute here.”